 White accountability within anti-racist work is the understanding that what one professes to value must be demonstrated in action, and the validity of that action is determined by People of Color.
 One must continually ask, “How effective are my actions toward anti-racism?”
 To answer this question, it’s important to check in and find out.
 One can do this by:

-- and reading the work of People of Color who have communicated what they want and need.
+- Reading the work of People of Color who have communicated what they want and need

 Online Anti-racism Resources